 Disengaged employees in the United States cost between $450 and $550 billion according to a recent poll by Gallup.
-Experienced talent leaders know disengaged employees take a lot of time to manage while having a negative impact on both morale, organizational culture, and performance.
+Experienced talent leaders predict disengaged employees because they take a lot of time to manage while having a negative impact on morale, organizational culture, and performance.

 Can You Easily Predict Disengaged Employees?

 As a leader, there may not be a crystal ball to tell you exactly which employees will become disengaged and apt to leave, but employee engagement and retention training experts have come up with some very clear indicators of disengaged employees that can help you prevent much of your unwanted employee turnover and lack of discretionary effort.